The faculty handbook has been assembled as a working document and reference to answer

 • Effort should be made to schedule trips during usually assigned class time frame.

-• Pre-excused absence for trip outside class time frame should be obtained from other
+• Pre-excused absence for trip outside class time frame should be obtained from other classes.

 • Clear trips requiring student funding through Dean to insure compliance with fees.